redarebbaa8/cybersecurity-portfolio/SOC2-Readiness/Control-Matrix/README.md

 This folder contains a **SOC 2 Trust Services Criteria (TSC) control matrix** designed to track implementation status, ownership, and evidence of controls for SOC 2 readiness.

-It includes three formats:
+It includes two formats:
-- **SOC2_Control_Matrix.xlsx** – Editable Excel version with filters, drop-downs, and color coding for tracking
+- [SOC2_Control_Matrix.xlsx](./SOC2_Control_Matrix.xlsx) – Editable Excel version with filters, drop-downs, and color coding for tracking
-- **SOC2_Control_Matrix.pdf** – Polished snapshot version, suitable for auditors or executive reporting
 - **README.md** – Quick reference and overview

 ---